JustCoderdev/dotfiles/README.md

 - Improve `refresh-displays` command by adding the toggle to mirror or extend display
 - Improve samba "global" directory to list all shares
 - [msi] Improve nginx by removing `/<service>` subpath when using subdomain
+- Improve keyboard binds by:
+    - Duplicate "windows" key to the right
+    - Remove special symbols when pressing ALT-GR
+    - Change layout to american keyboard

 ### Add